 We will not ask you to submit any written work as part of your application.

-We ask candidates invited to interview to bring a portfolio along with them.
+We ask candidates invited to interview to submit a portfolio demonstrating their artistic skills.
 The portfolio is an essential part of the application.
 Our advice would be to edit it well, but make sure there is plenty of content, including sketchbooks and life drawings if you have them.
 There should be no 3D objects in the portfolio— only pictures of sculpture and other 3D work.

 - Admissions assessment

-- Two interviews.
-The first will be a more general interview focusing on candidates' interest and wider exploration of Architecture; the second will be subject-related, including discussion of the portfolio and analysis of some architectural images.
+- One interview.
+This will be subject-related, including discussion of the portfolio and analysis of some architectural images.

 - We will ask you to bring along your portfolio of creative work (e.g. drawings, paintings, sculpture, photos) to interview.